Cutlery-Drawer/simh/doc/simh_swre.rst

 DECsys
 ------
-PDP-7 DECsys was Digital Equipment Corporation’s first mass storage-based operating system.
+PDP-7 DECsys was Digital Equipment Corporation's first mass storage-based operating system.
 Designed for an 8KW PDP-7 with two or three DECtape drives, it provided an interactive program development environment for Fortran and assembly language programs.
 My thanks to Professor Harlan Lefevre, of the University of Oregon,